 A wood shake is instantly recognizable due to its beautiful, textured, and three-dimensional appearance.

-Metal is a rare option, and few roofers know how to install it properly.
+Metal is a somewhat rare option, and not many roofers know how to install it properly.
 If installed correctly, metal roofs come with a number of advantages:

 - Durability — When properly installed, metal roofing can last as long as 50 years or more.
 It is more efficient in sealing out water, withstanding high winds, and shedding snow than shingle roofing, and is resistant to fire, mildew, insects, and rot.